material-components/material-components-ios/components/Snackbar/README.md

 ## Using snackbars

+Snackbars inform users of a process that an app has performed or will perform.
+They appear temporarily, towards the bottom of the screen.
+They shouldn’t interrupt the user experience, and they don’t require user input to disappear.

 Displaying a snackbar involves two classes: `MDCSnackbarManager` and `MDCSnackbarMessage`.
 First, create an instance of `MDCSnackbarMessage` and provide a string to display to the user.
 Next, pass the `MDCSnackbarMessage` to `MDCSnackbarManager.defaultManager` with the static `-showMessage:` method.
 This will